andrewlowson/team-iTech/README.md

 ————————————————————————————————————————————————————————————————————————————————————————————————————————-
 ###Social Media

-Check FMK out on twitter at fmkitech.
+Check FMK out on twitter at @fmkitech.
 The application contains twitter intergration, allowing the player to share the application, share their results of a game, and also share or send their created game with friends.

 Find us at: